yankh764/rsync-helper/README.md

 2. Added a make file to simplify the compilation process.
 3. Added header guards.
 4. Improved program's security.
-5. Added the option to configure rsync command so you can execlude whatever you want.
+5. Added the option to configure rsync command so you can backup whatever you wish.
 6. Edited the config_example so it will be up to date and relevant.